+$\rho_{\rm DM} = 0.3~{\rm GeV/cm^3}$ is the conservative local DM energy density \cite{deSalas:2019pee,deSalas:2020hbh}. ${\cal C}_{\rm dipole}$ is an ${\cal O}(1)$ numerical factor.
+For telescopes like LOFAR and SKA1-Low, detailed antenna designs are needed to simulate the exact values of ${\cal C}_{\rm dipole}$, which is beyond the scope of the present work.
+Instead, we prove that ${\cal C}_{\rm dipole} \ge 1$ for the antenna with linear dipole configuration, showing that the DPDM signal gains enhancement over the EM signal in Sec.~\ref{sec:C-for-dipole} of the supplemental material (SUPP) \cite{chatterjee1996antenna}.
+In this work, we \textit{conservatively} assume ${\cal C}_{\rm dipole} = 1$ to estimate the potential sensitivity of LOFAR and SKA1-Low. \\

-\textit{\textbf{Response of dish antenna}}-- Some large radio telescopes are constructed as dish antennas such as the FAST telescope~\cite{2011IJMPD..20..989N} or dish antenna arrays such as the MeerKAT telescope \cite{2016mks..confE.....} and the SKA1-Mid telescope \cite{SKA1-MID-configuration}.
-A dish antenna is usually composed of a parabolic reflector with the feed receiving the reflected EM wave at the focus.
-The dishes are commonly made of the metal plates.
-According to Eq.~(\ref{eq:interaction}), DPDM causes the free electrons on the metal plates to oscillate.
-Thus, each area unit can be seen as an oscillating dipole that will emit EM waves with the same frequency as the DPDM.
-Then the signal detected by the feed can be calculated by integrating over the contributions from these dipoles.
-In the supplemental material (SUPP), we show that the induced dipole unit with area $dS$ can be written as \bea d{\bf p} = 2 \epsilon {\bf A}'_\parallel d S \ , \eea where ${\bf A}'_\parallel$ is the projection of ${\bA}'$ on the area unit.
-Then, the EM field at position ${\bf r}$ can be obtained by summing up the area unit,
+\textit{\textbf{Response of the dish antenna}}-- Some large radio telescopes are constructed as dish antennas like FAST~\cite{2011IJMPD..20..989N} or dish antenna arrays like MeerKAT \cite{2016mks..confE.....} and SKA1-Mid \cite{SKA1-MID-configuration}.
+A dish antenna usually comprises a parabolic reflector with the feed receiving reflected EM wave at the focus.
+Dishes are commonly made of metal plates.
+According to Eq.~(\ref{eq:interaction}), DPDM causes free electrons on metal plates to oscillate.
+Thus, each area unit can be seen as an oscillating dipole emitting EM waves with the same frequency as DPDM.
+Then, the feed signal is the integration over the dipole units.
+In Sec.~\ref{sec:dishantenna-1} of SUPP, we show that the induced dipole with area $dS$ is